 Younger Than He Looks/Older Than He Looks: He's legitimately been both — when he was 35, he traded his youth to Demona in exchange for an alliance, and aged to 52, thus looking older than he really was.
 However, said trade wound up making them both immortal at that age, so he has continued to look 52 even on reaching his present-day age of roughly one thousand.

 I will prove my worthiness, though I have to pull Excalibur from a hundred stones!

 Yes, THAT King Arthur.
 Per the Arthurian mythos, he is initially kept in a magical slumber on the island of Avalon, but is awakened by Elisa seeking assistance during the Archmage's attack on the Avalon clan.
 After the Archmage's defeat, he heads out into the world to seek his old sword Excalibur and his old friend Merlin.

 Badass: He's a warrior king.
-Macbeth, no slouth himself, refers to him 'the best'.
+Macbeth, no slouch himself, refers to him as "the best".

 Walking the Earth: What he proceeds to do after the Archmage's defeat.
 His search for Merlin was intended as the basis of its own spin-off, Pendragon, which unfortunately was never made (though the Stone of Destiny arc in the comics continuation is essentially a preview of it).

 Starter Villain: The first villain in the series, and arguably the man who set the whole thing off.